2. Development and Review

 Audit Team Membership and Indicative Schedule

-8. Membership of the Audit Team will be discussed with the Chair of QAC and/or Director of AQRO.
+6. Membership of the Audit Team will be discussed with the Chair of Academic Board and/or Academic Registrar.
 Normally an Audit Team will include the following members:

 (iii) Head of Department from a department scheduled for audit in the near future;